mayankdotasm/datamining_keywordsExtraction_elite/README.md

     author = "Swagata Duari and Vasudha Bhatnagar", keywords = "Automatic Keyword Extraction, Text Graph, Semantic Connectivity, Parameterless, Language Agnostic" }

+## ⚖️ Intellectual Property Notice

+This program and its associated materials are the intellectual property of the original authors, Swagata Duari and Vasudha Bhatnagar.
+We are exploring this work solely for educational and learning purposes.
+Any use beyond personal study and experimentation should be done with permission from the authors.